marios-code-path/demo-chat/chat-core/README.md

         kind    String
     }

-Everyone exchanging Objects of type Key will need 'kind' to tag along.
-This isn't horrible, but is generally annoying to know - and if left unchecked can lead to others doing the same and then worse - poor performance and bugs will be a result.
+Services vending 'Key' will need the 'kind' to tag along.
+This isn't horrible, but is and is generally annoying to know - and if left unchecked can lead to others doing the same and then worse - poor performance and bugs will be a result.

 But who actually needs 'kind'?
 Who would write an application that makes use of a 'kind' bit voluntarily and during steady state?
 In this case 'kind' is just a hazard...
 Unless